Aryan0-101/IPL-win-predictor/README.md

 ## 🎯 Features

-- Predict win probability using a pre-trained machine learning model
+- Predict win probability of the teams playing in the second innings
+- Win probabilities comparable to Google's prediction
 - Dynamic, team-themed gradient backgrounds (e.g., red-black for RCB, yellow-blue for CSK)
 - Real-time input controls for score, overs, and match venue
-- Custom animations, Orbitron font, and IPL theme styling
 - Responsive and visually engaging layout

 ## 🧠 ML Model